Monument To William Jessop

 Fig.2 Entrance to Monument grounds 1904

-The monument & grounds were a popular attraction for Gala's, and Sunday school outings.
+The monument & grounds proved to be a popular attraction for Gala's, and Sunday school outings.
 Whit Monday Band of Hope Fetes were also held there, with local Bands marching through the villages before finally ending up at the monument.
-The grounds were used by families for picnics and the monument hall in later years was used as a Rola rena.

 Codnor Monument Grounds

-Fig.3 Sunday school Whit Sunday outing c1908.
+Fig.4 Sunday school Whit Sunday outing c1908.

 However on Monday Afternoon on the 8th July 1861 the monument was struck by lightning, splitting the tower from top to bottom and sending huge stones falling to the ground.